AcunatomyConditionsKnee Pain

 without asking permission.

-Knee pain rewires your gait, your stance, your willingness to load the joint.
+Knee pain rewires your gait, your stance, and your willingness to load the joint.
+Over time your whole lower body reorganizes around a problem that hasn't been treated.

-If the knee keeps flaring after rest, the source isn't in the joint.
+If the knee keeps flaring after rest, the problem isn't in the joint.

 Aching or sharpness around, behind, or below the kneecap